CDM Regulations (Construction Design and Management)

 On-Site Responsibilities and Training

 Site management and safety should be built into the site design by designers and architects, ensuring that a construction project can be managed safely and effectively by the main contractor and/or CDM coordinator.
 In addition, under both the CDM regulations and wider health and safety regulations, all those actually carrying out the work should be aware of health and safety issues.
-Effective CDM coordinators should establish a culture of safety on any given site, promoting and encouraging safe working practices.
+Effective CDM coordinators should establish a positive culture of safety on any given site, promoting and encouraging safe working practices.
 This should include appropriate inductions onto the site for visitors, contractors and sub-contractors.
 It also involves ensuring that workers are suitably qualified for their individual roles.
 Developing a positive attitude to risk management and encouraging workers to report on hazards (and seek appropriate help in removing these) is also an essential part of the role of the CDM Coordinator.
 The focus of the CDM regulations is not on increasing red-tape but on reducing the need for it, by creating safe working environments for workers, visitors and clients alike.
-CDM is covered in the CDM Coordinator training and the SMSTS training course for site managers.